poole/lanyon/_posts/2016-09-09-using-small-caps-in-uikit.md

 ![Why should you use small caps you ask?](/public/images/fonts/abc-bad.png){: .center-image }
 _The text in the centre is the same font but 10 points smaller than the other labels._

-To achieve this, small caps glyphs are actually a feature of the font rather than just a scaled down version of a regular uppercase glyph.
+To achieve this, some letters actually have an additional small cap glyph that can be enabled by a font feature rather than just a scaled down version of a regular uppercase glyph.
 This means that the font designer must support this feature in order for it to actually work with your own custom fonts.

 # Uses